Quick Facts

-I often debate whether to feature waterfalls that are not entirely natural.
-While I usually skip small, man-made cascades, I had to make an exception for what I’ve called Independence Mine Falls.
-(I can’t guarantee this waterfall didn’t already exist.)
+I often debate whether to feature waterfalls that aren’t entirely natural.
+While I usually skip small, man-made cascades, I decided to make an exception for what I’ve called Independence Mine Falls.
+The waterfall in some form or another may have existed before the mine.

-You’ll find this beautiful waterfall in Independence Mine Historical State Park, a hidden gem in the Talkeetna Mountains not far from Anchorage, Palmer, or Wasilla.
+You’ll find this waterfall in Independence Mine Historical State Park, a hidden gem in the Talkeetna Mountains not far from Anchorage, Palmer, or Wasilla.
 The drive itself is scenic, following a narrow road into the mountains.
-The waterfall exists within a fascinating abandoned gold mine, likely created when water was diverted to power the machinery.
+The waterfall is located within a fascinating abandoned gold mine, likely created when water was diverted to power machinery.
 For me, the industrial ruins surrounding the falls only added to their intrigue.
-I was so impressed that I brought my family to see it on my next visit.
+I visited in 2014 and enjoyed my time there enough to bring my family in 2021.

 - From Palmer, drive north on Glenn Highway (AK-1).